trapexit/mergerfs/README.md

 #### Why are all my files ending up on 1 drive?!

 Did you start with empty drives?
 Did you explicitly configure a `category.create` policy?
+Are you using a path preserving policy?

 The default create policy is `epmfs`.
 That is a path preserving algorithm.
-With such a policy for `mkdir` and `create` with a set of empty drives it will naturally select only 1 drive when the first directory is created.
+With such a policy for `mkdir` and `create` with a set of empty drives it will select only 1 drive when the first directory is created.
 Anything, files or directories, created in that first directory will be placed on the same branch because it is preserving paths.

 This catches a lot of new users off guard but changing the default would break the setup for many existing users.
 If you do not care about path preservation and wish your files to be spread across all your drives change to `mfs` or similar policy as described above.
+If you do want path preservation you'll need to perform the manual act of creating paths on the drives you want the data to land on before transferring your data.
+Setting `func.mkdir=epall` can simplify managing path preservation for `create`.
+Or use `func.mkdir=rand` if you're intersted in just grouping together directory content by drive.

 #### Do hard links work?